 THSS 722 - Antimicrobial Stewardship (3).
 The Antimicrobial Stewardship (AMR) course will expose candidates to the challenges and opportunities faced by the healthcare epidemiology community and provide the understanding and tools to mitigate the threat of infectious pathogens present in patient care settings.
 This course will provide students with the competency regarding antimicrobials to reduce the occurrence of AMR in diverse healthcare settings through surveillance, research, new product development, and prevention and control.
-This course is mandatory for students enrolled in the THSS Antimicrobials and Infections track.
+This course is mandatory for students pursuing the Antimicrobial Stewardship & Infection Prevention Concentration.
 Typically offered in the spring term.
 P-THSS 720 or BMSC 713; POI.

 THSS 723 - Infection Prevention and Health System Epidemiology (3).
 This course will provide the knowledge base to apply epidemiological principles and determine appropriate infection prevention measures to reduce the occurrence of hospital associated infections and spread of communicable diseases in healthcare settings.
 The proposed training program will expose candidates to the challenges and opportunities faced by the healthcare epidemiology community and provide the understanding and tools to mitigate the threat of infectious pathogens present in patient care settings.
-This course is mandatory for students enrolled in the THSS Antimicrobials and Infections concentration.
+This course is mandatory for students pursuing the Antimicrobial Stewardship & Infection Prevention Concentration.
 Typically offered during the summer term.
 P-THSS 720; POI.